MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-stack-hci.md

 > [!NOTE]
 > Live migration between Azure Local instances works, as well as between Windows Server clusters.

-- The only storage type available for Azure Local is Storage Spaces Direct (S2D).
-If you need to use any other type of storage, for example SANs, use Windows Server as the virtualization host.

 ## Manage the storage pool and create CSVs